Time and place indication with inversion: „Morgen gehen wir einkaufen"

 Heute + Verb + ichHeute gehe ich zum Markt.
 (Today I go to the market.)

 Dort + Verb + der VerkäuferDort arbeitet der Verkäufer.
-(There, the sales assistant works.)
+(There the salesman works.)

 Exceptions!